Wendellab/homoeologGeneExpression-Coexpression/README.md

 ### Step 7.
 Examination of the impact of read ambiguity on performance

-The metrics derived from read assignment, DE, DC and network analyses were correlayed with gene groups binned by *%eflen*.
+The metrics derived from read assignment, DE, DC and network analyses were correlayed with gene groups binned by ambiguity.

 #### Scripts